-Christina Spina graduated from CMU’s Comprehensive Makeup Artist Program in 2010.
+Christina Spina graduated from CMU’s Global Makeup Artist Program in 2010.
 Trading in a sculpting brush for a makeup brush, Christina talks about how her extensive knowledge of art history and theory led to her makeup career.
-Having worked on a variety of projects ranging from the 2020 music video “DMT” by Stacey to the 2017 film “Octavio Is Dead” by renowned director Sook-Yin Lee, Christina shares with us some first hand insight on how to thrive in the competitive but welcoming makeup industry.
+Having worked on a variety of projects ranging from the 2020 music video “DMT” by Stacey to the 2017 film “Octavio Is Dead” by renowned director Sook-Yin Lee, Christina shares with us some first-hand insight on how to thrive in the competitive but welcoming makeup industry.
 Keep reading to know more about her journey into the industry and her advice and takeaways as a professional makeup artist.

 When did you become interested in makeup artistry?

 I became interested in makeup artistry when I was a teenager.
 I was enchanted by film and music video magic at an early age.
 It was clear to me that makeup is a tool for transformative visual creations, and is revealed in various movie characters.
 Remember The Witches?!
 Wow!

 (Girl’s Life Magazine cover and Image from Game Boy Music Video featuring Jayden Bartels)